 The Charter also states that, "all parties are expected to be respectful of the confidential nature of any knowledge or information they may have about a judicial case or the other parties involved."
 Recognizing that discussion amongst the teaching staff serves an important educational function, we would ask faculty that, when it is appropriate to discuss an Honor Code matter with other staff, you use the utmost discretion to maintain the student's privacy (e.g., discuss the incident, not the name of the student).

 Students responding to an Honor Code concern should be treated as any other student.
 Grade all of their work as you would grade any other student's work.
-If it is time to issue a final grade, do not assign a grade; leave the field blank when entering your grades on Axess.
+If it is time to issue a final grade, please assign a GNR when entering your grades in Axess.
 If the student is found responsible for violating the Honor Code in your class, you will determine his/her grade at that time.
 The Judicial Advisor can offer information about how other instructors have handled grading.

 Once the Judicial Officer receives a letter of concern, the Judicial Officer will contact the responding student in order to schedule a preliminary meeting.
 At this meeting, the responding student will hear the concern and will be shown whatever documentation the Judicial Officer has.
 He/she will also:

 - Meet with the Judicial Advisor to be informed of his/her rights and responsibilities,

 - Have the option to meet with the Judicial Officer for an interview, and